📃 July 2015 release notes

 <a>

-element creates a hyperlink to any resource that's accessible via a URL, such as web pages, files, email addresses, or locations within the same page.
-Learn more. -
+element creates a hyperlink to any resource that's accessible via a URL, such as web pages, files, email addresses, or locations within the same page. -

 <abbr>

-HTML element represents an abbreviation or acronym.
-Learn more. -
+HTML element represents an abbreviation or acronym. -

 position: absolute

-CSS declaration removes an element from the normal flow and positions it relative to its containing block, which is often the root element, or closest positioned ancestor.
-Learn more. -
+CSS declaration removes an element from the normal flow and positions it relative to its containing block, which is often the root element, or closest positioned ancestor. -

 <address>

-element represents contact information for a person or people, or for an organization.
-Learn more. -
+element represents contact information for a person or people, or for an organization. -

-Array (initial support): Arrays are ordered lists of JavaScript values.
-Learn more.
+methods open modal dialogs for notifying the user, asking for confirmation, or entering text. - Array (initial support): Arrays are ordered lists of JavaScript values.

 -